"I was made a poet through heart-ache and hip-hop

 Will's services have been employed by numerous organisations including Headspace, The Salvation Army, Micah Australia, Baptist World Aid, Central Coast Council, and he has been a feature artist and speaker at numerous events including Lifewell Conference, REVIVE Conference, BYM State Youth Camp, Beyond Festival and more.
 He has delivered countless poetry workshops at public, private and independent schools and is able to help anyone find their voice and their story.

-Will is the founder and regular MC of SpeakUP, the Central Coast's monthly Spoken Word night at The Lounge Room, where Will is the Creative Facilitator.
+Will is also the founder of SpeakUP, the Central Coast's original Spoken Word night.

 Will has a story to tell for every audience, and a diverse repertoire of work that marvels at the wonders of birth, confronts the injustices of a chaotic world, and dwells on simple moments of hope.